 - Large that covers a noticeable portion of the cornea

 It can progress very quickly in just one night, and when discovered, it can be very alarming to the owner.
 It is often mistaken as a tumour but it is far different.
 In fact, it is not malignant or cancerous.
 However, when left untreated, it can lead to other complications.
 With a protruding glandular tissue, it is susceptible to irritation, damage, and infection.
 As such, upon seeing the early signs of cherry eye, it should be addressed as soon as possible.

 How do you treat cherry eye in dogs?

 Treatment of the prolapsed gland may be done either medically or surgically.
 It is best to provide medical attention as early as possible because medications rarely aid conditions at an advanced stage.

 Medical management is ideal to be initiated once the prolapse occurs in about the first couple of days.
 It may involve prescriptions from vets of appropriate antibiotics, anti-inflammatory drugs, and steroid ophthalmic ointment.
 However, once it has been left prolapsed for a couple of months, the only hope is usually through surgical intervention.

-If medical intervention fails, it is best to consider forms of surgical procedures.
-This is usually an approach of stitching the third eyelid gland back to its proper position.
+If medical intervention fails, it is best to consider surgery.
+It involves stitching the third eyelid gland back to its proper position.

 Any forms of treatment should be thoroughly discussed with your vet.